nddipiazza/tika-pipes/README.md

 * Apache Tika
 * Apache Ignite

+## Credits

+This project was written by Nicholas DiPiazza of the Apache Software Foundation.

+Thank you to contirbutors who have helped with the project, including but not limited to:

+Bartek

 ## How to Start Tika Pipes Server

 The [tika-pipes-grpc](tika-pipes-grpc) module is a Spring Boot powered gRPC service that can be used to download and parse files.